frankfont/uf-sprinkle-account-graphs/README.md

     ]
 }
 ```

+Run the "composer update" command to from your docroot for the sprinkle to download and install.

 ## Standard Configurations
 The defaults.php declares the default chart shown for each page.
 You can override these values with a app/.env file or by overriding the defaults.php entries in code.
 The values for the app/.env are as follows: